git-suborno-hub/JavaScript-Interview-Questions/README.md

 ---

 ### 2. Difference between var, let, and const
+<a id="difference-between-var-let-and-const"></a>
 - `var` is function-scoped, can be re-declared and updated.
 - `let` is block-scoped, can be updated but not re-declared in the same scope.
 - `const` is block-scoped, cannot be updated or re-declared after initialization.

 ---

+### 3. How does type coercion work?
+<a id="how-does-type-coercion-work"></a>
+- Type coercion in JavaScript refers to the automatic or implicit conversion of one data type to another.
+This occurs when JavaScript expects a value of a certain type but encounters a different one, and the language tries to convert it to the expected type.

+There are two types of type coercion:

+- Implicit Coercion: Automatically done by JavaScript when an operation involves different types.

+- Explicit Coercion: When you manually convert one type to another using functions like String(), Number(), Boolean(), etc.

+---

+### 4. What are truthy and falsy values?
+<a id="what-are-truthy-and-falsy-values"></a>
+-- Falsy Values:
+These are the values that are considered false when coerced into a Boolean.
+There are only 6 falsy values in JavaScript:

+-false (the Boolean false)

+-0 (zero)

+-"" (empty string)

+-null

+-undefined

+-NaN (Not-a-Number)

+--Truthy Values:
+All values except the falsy ones are considered truthy.
+This means that any value that is not falsy will be treated as true in a Boolean context.

+-For example:

+Non-empty strings (e.g., "Hello")

+Non-zero numbers (e.g., 1, -1, 3.14)

+Objects (including arrays, functions, etc.)

+true (the Boolean true)

+Infinity (positive and negative infinity)

+Dates (e.g., new Date())